abarrak/plik-ansible-role/README.md

 For plik configuration, the common parameters are available [in vars as well](https://github.com/abarrak/plik-ansible-role/blob/main/defaults/main.yml).

-For further customization (e.g. add different backends), `plik.toml` can be pass as varible block:
+For further customization (e.g. add different backends), `plikd.cfg` can be pass as varible block:

     toml_config: |
       GoogleApiClientID   = ""